propublica/timeline-setter/doc/doc.markdown

 <a id="js_api"></a>
 ## The JavaScript API

-As of TimelineSetter 0.3.0, TimelineSetter has a JavaScript API that allows programmatic access to certain events, and the ability to activate cards.
+As of version 0.3.0, TimelineSetter has a JavaScript API that allows programmatic access to certain events, and the ability to activate cards.
 To use the API, assign the `TimelineSetter.Timeline.boot()` function to a variable, and then use methods in the `api` object like so:

     var currentTimeline = TimelineSetter.Timeline.boot(options);
     currentTimeline.api.onLoad(function() {